-Learn how to use social media to influence the EU policy-making environment
+Learn how to use social media to influence policy-making

-Twitter, Facebook and LinkedIn have become vital tools for doing business and public affairs in Brussels.
-But do you know how to make the most of these platforms to influence policy makers and contribute to the EU debate?
+Twitter, Facebook and LinkedIn have become vital tools for doing business and public affairs.
+But do you know how to make the most of these platforms to influence policy-makers and contribute to the debate?

 By the end of the workshop you will be able to identify where discussions important to you and your organisation are taking place online, develop a social media campaign strategy and understand the pros and cons of using different platforms to drive your message home.

-- How social media can help your organisation meet its goals in the EU policy environment
+- How social media can help your organisation meet its goals in the policy-making environment

 - Social media success stories (and failures) to learn from